-The Nepalese Student Association aims to promote understanding, friendship, integrity and cooperation amongst NeSA members at SDSU.
+The Nepalese Student Association aims to promote understanding, friendship, integrity and cooperation among NeSA members at SDSU.
 They also seek to exchange Nepalese language, literature, culture and arts through various activities as well as to provide peer counseling and advising to Nepalese students.
-It is the objective of NeSA to introduce their culture not only to the SDSU campus community, but also to the people of Midwest.
-The may be a small country geographically, but they have a passion and pride of their culture that mirrors the heights of the majestic Mt.
+It is the objective of NeSA to introduce their culture not only to the SDSU campus community but also to the people of the Midwest.
+They may be a small country geographically, but they have a passion and pride in their culture that mirrors the heights of the majestic Mt.
 Everest which resides within their borders.

-South Dakota State University welcomes the Saudi Student Organization as a new international student organization.
 The SSO was created in the Fall of 2013 and it seeks to educate the students at SDSU about Saudi culture as well as to ease the cultural transition for new Saudi students arriving each semester.
-"Welcome to the Club, S.S.O."